Invariant factors as limit of singular values of a matrix: Tropicalization and non-Archimedean amoebae

 \section{Tropicalization and non-Archimedean amoebae}

-From point of view of algebraic geometry, tropical geometry is concerned with describing the asymptotic behavior, or behavior at infinity, of subvarieties in the algebraic torus $(\C^*)^n$ where $\C^* = \C \setminus \{0\}$.
-A subvariety of $(\C^*)^n$ is usually called a {\it very affine variety}.
-The behavior at infinity of a subvariety $Y \subset (\C^*)^n$ is encoded in a piecewise linear object (a fan) called the {\it tropical variety} of $Y$.
+From the point of view of algebraic geometry, tropical geometry is concerned with describing the ``(exponential) asymptotic behavior'', or ``(exponential) behavior at infinity'', of subvarieties in $(\C^*)^n$ where $\C^* = \C \setminus \{0\}$.
+With componentwise multiplication, $(\C^*)^n$ is an abelian group.
+It is usually referred to as an \emph{algebraic torus} and is one of the basic examples of algebraic groups.
+A subvariety of $(\C^*)^n$ is called a {\it very affine variety}.
+The behavior at infinity of a subvariety $Y \subset (\C^*)^n$ is encoded in a union of convex polyhedral cones called the {\it tropical variety} of $Y$, as we explain below.
+One of the early sources of the notion of tropical variety is the 1971 paper by George Bergman on the logarithmic limit-set of an algebraic variety (\cite{Bergman}).

-Since intersection theoretic data is stable under deformations, tropical geometry can often be used to give combinatorial or piecewise linear formulae for intersection theoretic problems.
-Many developments and applications of tropical geometry, at least in algebraic geometry, come from this point of view.